 Leave to cool before serving.
 Enjoy!

-Recipe Notes*I tested these muffins with Doves Farm gluten-free self raising flour and they turned out wonderful!
+*I tested these muffins with Doves Farm gluten-free self raising flour and they turned out wonderful!
 See the picture at the bottom of this post for the result.

 Also, if you cannot get hold of self-raising, use plain flour and add the appropriate amount of raising agents (baking powder + bicarbonate soda)